 Water use data collection and analysis support multiple District and state programs and reporting requirements.
 Data are analyzed to prepare water use estimates and report metrics annually, with future demand projections generated every five years in conjunction with WSA updates.
-Annually, water use permittees submit water use/pumpage reports detailing water use over the past year.
+Annually, individual water use permittees submit water use/pumpage reports detailing water use over the past year.
 District staff compile and evaluate these reports to assess water use trends and to calculate per capita use statistics.

-During FY 2020-21, District staff began work toward developing the 2023 districtwide Water Supply Assessment.
-Over the past year, this included compiling 2020 data to provide base year water use estimates and conducting a geospatial population analysis of public water utility service areas to incorporate with other population data sources.
+During FY 2021-22 and FY 2022-23, District staff are continuing to work toward completing the 2023 districtwide Water Supply Assessment.
+Over the past year, this has included compiling 2020 data to provide base year water use estimates and conducting a geospatial population analysis of public water utility service areas to integrate with other population data sources.
 Associated ongoing efforts include collaboration with the Florida Department of Agriculture and Consumer Services (FDACS) on Florida Statewide Agricultural Irrigation Demand (FSAID) annual reports, which will also be incorporated into the 2023 WSA.
-Additionally, District staff continue statewide water supply planning coordination with DEP and other water management districts and provide requested reviews and assistance for the Florida Legislature's Office of Economic and Demographic Research.
+Additionally, District staff continue statewide water supply planning coordination with the Department of Environmental Protection (DEP) and other water management districts and provide requested reviews and assistance for the Florida Legislature's Office of Economic and Demographic Research.